VitorAEltz/compare_perf/README.md

-# Serverless SQL Database Comparison (Azion x Cloudflare)
+# Serverless SQL Database Comparison (Azion x Cloudflare x Turso)

-This script is designed to compare the performance of two different API endpoints: Cloudflare and Azion.
+This script is designed to compare the performance of three different SQL database providers: Cloudflare D1, Azion Edge SQL, and Turso.
 It sends a series of requests to each endpoint and measures the response times, providing a detailed comparison of their performance.

 ## Getting Started